 From the Principal

 Our gardens are an appropriate metaphor for our PLC Sydney community.
-With approximately 1200 students, boarders and day girls, from a wide range of backgrounds and over fifty cultural groupings, and with provision for the most able students and for those with special learning difficulties, we can claim to be one of the truly international, proudly comprehensive schools in the country.
+With almost 1400 students - boarders and day girls - from a wide range of backgrounds and over 50 cultural groupings, and with provision for the most able students and for those with special learning difficulties, we can claim to be one of the truly international, proudly comprehensive schools in the country.

 We welcome all students regardless of their academic ability, all of whom are regarded as valuable members of our school community and whose development is important to us.